danemacaulay/concat-vs-async/README.md

 ## Bulk updating scripts

-If you'd like to play around with the test, you can create any number of files with the ``createFiles.js`` script
+If you'd like to play around with the test, you can create any number of files with the ``createFiles.js`` script, just remember to also update the script tags

 Or just update ``template.js`` with changes, then run the ``templateCopy.js`` script